-The basic idea of time lapse photography is taking photos at a much slower rate that they are going to be viewed.
-The photos are combined to form a video that is much shorter than the total recording time.
-When the video is viewed, the time appears to be elapsing much faster than in reality.
+The basic idea of time-lapse photography is taking photos at a much slower rate than they are going to be viewed.
+The images are combined to form a much shorter video than the total recording time.
+When the video is viewed, the time appears to elapse much faster than reality.

-This kind of photography allows for capturing effects that are very subtle for a human eye, for example, the motion of stars and the sun in the sky.
+This kind of photography allows for capturing effects that are very subtle for the human eye, for example, the motion of stars and the sun in the sky.

 What can our timelapse calculator do?

-Clip length: the duration of the final video created with time lapse photography.
-Usually, these clips don't exceed 30 seconds — if you want a longer video, it can be hard to take all of the photos in one shooting.
+Clip length — Duration of the final video created with time-lapse photography.
+Usually, these clips don't exceed 30 seconds — if you want a longer video, it can be hard to take all of the photos in one shooting session.

-Total recording time: the total time you need to spend taking pictures for your time lapse.
-This can range from 30 minutes for a short clip to a few hours for longer clips with a higher interval in between pictures.
+Total recording time — Total time you need to spend taking pictures for your time-lapse.
+This can range from 30 minutes for a short clip to a few hours for longer clips with a higher interval between shots.

-Frames per second: the number of frames in the final clip shown per second.
+Frames per second — Number of frames in the final clip shown per second.
 Typically, 24 frames per second are used.
 Try not to go below 12 fps, as this will affect the image fluidity.
-High frame rates (up to 60 fps) correspond to high-quality videos, for example in 4K quality.
+High frame rates (up to 60 fps) correspond to high-quality videos, for example, in 4K quality.

-Number of photos: the total number of photos you need to take for your time lapse.
+Number of photos — Total number of photos you need to take for your time-lapse.
 It is simply the clip length multiplied by the frame rate.

-Memory usage: the total amount of space the photos will take on your memory card.
-It is found by multiplying the number of photos by an individual image size.
-For calculating the size of compressed videos, make sure to take a look at the video file size calculator.
+Memory usage — Total amount of space the photos will take on your memory card.
+It is found by multiplying the number of photos by individual image size.
+To calculate the size of compressed videos, make sure to look at the video file size calculator.
 If you want to know how much time you will need to transfer these files from the memory card to the hard drive, check out our bandwidth calculator.

 A long night of studying?
 Or maybe you're on a deadline?
 The coffee kick calculator will tell you when and how much caffeine you need to stay alert after not sleeping enough 😀☕ Check out the graph below!